Skip to main content

 We can write 123 as 1*(10^2) + 2*(10^1) + 3*(10^0) (So 1 is in the hundred places, 2 is in the tens place and 3 is in one's place)

-Now after the extraction of the digit, the digits are in order 3 2 1, so we just have to combine them to form the reverse, to do so we will simply multiply 3 with the most significant power, 2 with the 2nd most significant power, and then with 1.
+Now, after extracting the digits, they are in the order 3, 2, 1.
+So, we just need to combine them to form the reversed number.
+To do this, we will simply multiply 3 by the most significant power, 2 by the second-most significant power, and 1 by the least significant power.

 So it will be like 3*(10^2) + 2*(10^1) + 1*( 10^0) = 321.